HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 As mentioned in the introduction, my testing framework of choice is RSpec.
 It gets installed in the Gemfile in both the development and test environments.
-This might seem odd since the testing framework is only need when you are testing but it just allows you to use the RSpec commands without explicitly setting the environment.
+This might seem odd since the testing framework is only needed when you are testing but it just allows you to use the RSpec commands without explicitly setting the environment.
 Think:
 ```bash